cepthomas/Nebulua/README.md

 ## Usage

 If you pass it a script file name on the command line it runs as a command line application.
-If not the UIis started.
+If not the UI is started.

 The UI does have a terminal which can be used for debugging scripts using [Lua debugger](https://github.com/slembcke/debugger.lua/blob/master/README.md).